Hypomanic Episode Vs. Manic Episode - The Main Differences

 Are you experiencing signs of manic or hypomanic episodes?

-The primary challenge doctors experience with BD diagnoses is differentiating the disorder from recurrent major depressive disorder or other mental illnesses.
+The primary challenge doctors experience with bipolar disorder diagnoses is differentiating the disorder from recurrent major depressive disorder or other mental illnesses.
 People with bipolar disorder often present only with depression when they seek professional help or have no clear, clinically observed history of mania or hypomania.
 This may be because the highs experienced during mania or hypomania may not be obviously distressing or harmful to those who experience them, which may mean the person in question is unaware of their influence or simply views them as something that isn’t an area of concern, thereby inadvertently withholding information during a physical exam.

 To address this and other diagnostic challenges, researchers believe that the identification of "objective biomarkers that represent pathophysiologic processes that differ between bipolar disorder and unipolar depression" may be helpful.
 The idea is that finding a physical marker for the disorder could aid more straightforward diagnosis and facilitate targeted intervention and medication development to treat mania.
 A promising study demonstrated that EKGs might show features that could differentiate bipolar disorder from major depressive disorder, but much research is still needed in this area.